ggirelli/oligo-melting/README.md

   -v, --verbose         Verbose output.
 ```

+### Secondary structure

+The `melt_second.py` script, implemented in Python, allows to correct the melting temperature of a nucleic acid secondary structure, previously calculated with OligoArrayAux, and to produce the corresponding melting curves.

 ### Library

-The `oligomeltlib.py` function library (available in `/lib/`) contains all the functions necessary to calculate and/or correct a duplex melting temperature based on a number of parameters.
+The `meltlib.py` function library (available in `/lib/`) contains all the functions necessary to calculate and/or correct a duplex melting temperature based on a number of parameters.

 ### Additional scripts